Inner Header Media

 Setting Up a Box Tunnel for Crawling

 If you have a large enough box, cut out both ends so your baby can crawl through it.
-You can also connect multiple boxes together to create a longer tunnel.
+You can also connect multiple boxes to create a longer tunnel.
 Encourage your baby to crawl through by placing a toy at the other end or calling their name from the opposite side.

 Cognitive Benefits: Spatial Awareness and Muscle Development